 The second key point you need to grasp around the neck with both hands and dig your Jimmy Choos deep into is that it is indeed a fool’s errand to try to bend the soft iron lamination by the power of your mighty arm, Oh Lord of Thunder.
 No, we must be as clever as Loki.

 So, how do we cleverly do this job, and what tools should we use?

 You will need the following tools to properly perform uradashi and uraoshi on a blade:

 - A small hammer.
-Great force is neither necessary nor useful, but you must be able to control this hammer very precisely, so the lighter the better.
-One with a pointy end like a funate or a Yamakichi or a corner of the thin end of a Warrington hammer is ideal because it focuses maximum pressure on a small area, deforming the jigane efficiently.
-A small, pointy hammer also makes it easier guide and control the hammer to ensure precise impacts.
+Great force is neither necessary nor useful; Indeed you must be able to control this hammer very precisely, so the lighter it is the better.
+One with a pointy end like a funate or a Yamakichi, or a corner of the thin end of a Warrington hammer or tack hammer is ideal because it focuses maximum pressure on a small area, deforming the jigane efficiently.
+A small, pointy hammer also makes it easier to guide and control the hammer to ensure precise impacts.
 And control matters a lot because if you miss and strike the hard steel at the cutting edge it will be damaged and bitter tears will flow.
 Consider yourself duly warned, Oh Might Thor;

 - An anvil of sorts.
 This can be any piece of steel with some mass and with a rounded-over corner.
 A piece of railroad track is great.
 I use the face of a small sledge-hammer clamped in my vise.
-A sharp corner is not good, so grind or file one and then smooth it.
+A sharp corner is not good, so round a corner by grinding or filing and then smoothing it.
 A piece of thin postcard material glued to this rounded corner help keeps the blade from slipping;

 - A small square or straightedge;